Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Open issues and promising directions

-With the increasing requirement for providing services via NSIN, the feasibility of the traditional centralized application service architecture of NSIN is threatened.
+With the increasing requirement for providing services via NSINs, the feasibility of the traditional centralized application service architecture of NSINs is threatened.
 In a traditional centralized NSIN architecture, a single application service data center controlled by a subject or a third-party certification agency manages the credibility, security, and integrity of all network entities, network behaviors, and network data.
-As a result, once the data center or certification agency was attacked, the NSIN would become unbelievable.
-To address this key issue, blockchain-enabled NSIN should be investigated.
+As a result, once the data center or certification agency was attacked, NSINs would become unbelievable. {Besides, due to the long-distance transmission in NSINs, malicious nodes have higher chances of obtaining users’ private information.}

-As a distributed architecture, blockchain ensures the credibility of data and prevents tampering.
-However, the process of achieving consensus requires exchanging transaction data and authentication messages, which consumes a significant amount of network bandwidth and computing resources.
-This type of resource consumption becomes even greater when deploying NSIN with a larger scale.
-Therefore, it is important to research and develop approaches to orchestrate and manage resources effectively in order to provide sufficient storage, bandwidth, and computing resources for deploying blockchain-enable NSIN.

-\subsubsection{Exploration of all frequency spectra}
+{To address these key issues, quantum communication-empowered NSINs should be investigated.
+Quantum communication harnesses the distinct attributes of quantum mechanics like superposition and entanglement to enable secure transmission of information, ensuring inherent safeguards against tampering and interception \cite{Xu2022WhenQI}.
+In particular, the quantum cryptography technique can be utilized to protect the data center or certification agency from being attacked.
+A quantum teleportation, which is a quantum communication protocol for quantum information transfer, can be leveraged to establish secure transmissions in NSINs.}

+\subsection{Exploration of All Frequency Spectra}

+To fully unlock the performance benefits of NSINs, it is essential to explore all frequency spectra, including sub-6 GHz, mmWave, Terahertz (THz), and optical frequency bands.